AerialX/libbricks/docs/Conventions.md

 Non-Pointer Conventions
 =======================

  - Objects on stack / member variables are fine.
-In fact, ObjectPools are often used on the stack RIAA style.
+In fact, ObjectPools are often used on the stack RAII style.
  - Be careful not to overrelease them.
  - However, use sparingly.
 Most classes shouldn't be used this way, consider AutoPointer<>s (or references, if you're up to manual release) instead.
     - AutoPointer<> helps because it makes your class copyable.
 Always use references/Pointers if using a user value, since anything may be subclassed.